Sorry, you need to enable JavaScript to visit this website.

 • West Virginia

 Some of these states that tax Social Security income provide tax breaks for low-income couples and individuals.
-Also, West Virginia started phasing out state taxation of Social Security benefits in 2021.
+Also, West Virginia will complete a phase out of state taxation of Social Security benefits in 2026.

 State income taxes aren’t the only taxes that can affect your income in retirement.
 State sales and local sales and use taxes can also take a bite out of your retirement finances.
 All states and the District of Columbia impose these taxes except Alaska, Delaware, Montana, New Hampshire and Oregon.

-The highest state sales taxes are in California (7.25%), Indiana, Mississippi, Rhode Island and Tennessee (7.0% in each).
-On the flip side, the lowest state sales taxes are in Colorado (2.9%), Alabama, Georgia, Hawaii, Louisiana, New York, South Dakota and Wyoming (3.0% in each).
+The highest state sales taxes in 2025 are in California (7.25%), Indiana, Mississippi, Rhode Island and Tennessee (7.0% in each).
+On the flip side, the lowest state sales taxes are in Colorado (2.9%), Alabama, Georgia, Hawaii, New York, and Wyoming (4.0% in each).
 Local sales and use taxes, meanwhile, are assessed by cities, counties and special taxing jurisdictions.
-These vary widely across the country.
+These vary widely across the country.6

 State and local property taxes are another important factor to consider.
 The biggest property tax paid by most retirees is the annual tax paid on the value of their home.
 However, some states and local jurisdictions offer property tax exemptions, credits and abatements to retirees, such as an exemption from paying the school tax portion of their property taxes.